Illinois Minimum Coverage Car Insurance: Requirements and Costs (August 2024)

 What to Do if Your Policy Is Canceled

-If your car insurance policy is canceled in Illinois, you should immediately seek new coverage.
-Reach out to an insurance agent to discuss your options for a new policy or to address any issues that may have led to the cancellation.
+If your car insurance policy is canceled in Illinois, immediately seek new coverage.
+Contact an insurance agent to discuss your options for a new policy or to address any issues that may have led to the cancellation.

 The Illinois Secretary of State's office will be notified if you're uninsured due to an insurance company's requirement to report policy status changes.
 Illinois drivers whose policies have been canceled can find new coverage through various insurance companies.

-The state does not offer a specific program for drivers unable to obtain insurance.
+The state doesn't offer a specific program for drivers who can't get insurance.
 Still, the Illinois Automobile Insurance Plan provides a way to get insured if standard insurers have rejected you.
-Always ensure you carry at least the state minimum car insurance to comply with Illinois laws.
+Always ensure you carry at least the minimum car insurance to comply with Illinois laws.

 uninsured icon